How to create and publish online documentation manual on your product web site correctlyDennis Crane

 When you use Dr.Explain to create documentation website, it takes only a few clicks to add social network buttons and enable the users to leave comments on any online help page.

 When considering the marketing function of online documentation, that is, using it to attract new users and promote the product in the market, you should not ignore search engine optimization.

-Online documentation contains a huge amount of information that describes the solution of a specific problem class by using your product.
+Once created, online documentation contains a huge amount of information that describes the solution of a specific problem class by using your product.
 People who are looking for solutions of similar problems on the Web and are not familiar with your project are your prospective users.
-If they read in your documentation that your product can solve their problems, they will probably want to use it.
-The only way to make such people read your online help, is to make search engines like Google or Bing put the link to your online help pages containing information on specific problems and their solutions as close to the top of the search results as possible.
+If they read in your online documentation that your product can solve their problems, they will probably want to use it.
+The only way to make such people read your published online help, is to make search engines like Google or Bing put the link to your online help pages containing information on specific problems and their solutions as close to the top of the search results as possible.
 The search phrase may be, for example, “how to optimize the palette of a PNG image without any quality loss.”